 Don’t jump straight into a full-time job if you’re recovering.
 Try part-time first and don’t be afraid to tell your employers if it gets too much for you.
 Again, they should take steps to help you cope with the condition at work.

 Find out more about your rights at work here.

-If you have paranoia and delusions, things like worrying why they’ve not called you back or that they’ve not put a kiss on the end of a text can become a bigger deal.
+If you have paranoia and delusions, things like worrying why someone’s not called you back or why they’ve not put a kiss on the end of a message can become a bigger deal.

 “In my last relationship, they were laid back but I thought they weren’t interested,” says Jonny.
 “So I got really intense and pushed them away.”

 Though it’s hard, it’s worth being honest early on about the fact you have a mental illness.
 Look at our article on telling your boyfriend or girlfriend you have a mental health problem for some tips.

 Getting the right treatment from your doctor is the best thing you can do.
 Don’t be afraid to ask questions or try a different treatment if one doesn’t work.

 - Eat well and exercise – looking after your body has a surprisingly good effect on your mind.

 - Get a routine – try to go to bed, eat and take your medication at the same times every day.

 - Don’t be too hard on yourself – your schizophrenia isn’t your fault, so don’t blame yourself.